voicegain/platform/examples/microphone-websocket/README.md

 In this simple demo, the JWT token is accessible on client side plus we have issues with cross-origin.

-In real application, the request to https://api.voicegain.ai/v1/asr/transcribe/async would be wrapped in a server side code that would pass the JWT without exposing it to the web client.
+In a real application, the request to https://api.voicegain.ai/v1/asr/transcribe/async would be wrapped in a server-side http method that would pass the JWT without exposing it to the web client.

 The two websocket requests can be done directly from the web client because the websockets they reference have random one-time-use names.
 Also websockets can cross domain communication, and they are not limited by the SOP (Same Origin Policy).